Loading...

 Complete Maryland HOA guide under Real Property § 11B-101 et seq.
-No statewide fine cap, mandatory written notice and hearing rights, HB 1279 enhanced disclosure requirements, judicial foreclosure protection, and how to fight violations.
+No statewide fine cap, written notice and hearing rights before fines, records access, and lien/foreclosure rules under the Maryland Contract Lien Act.

 Governing Law: Maryland Code, Real Property § 11B-101 et seq. — Maryland Homeowners Association Act